 Another favorite Google map feature for to help you find public lands before physically visiting a place is Google Street View.
 If I see a park or location I want to visit, I simply plop my Google person down to get an idea as to what the park looks like, where the best entrance by bike is or even if it’s a park we should pass on (i.e. a park that is more of an undeveloped wild space that is hard to access by bike or it’s just soccer fields).

 While super basic, this method has worked wonders for me.
-It’s not perfect (sometimes city or county parks aren’t denoted on maps so you’d want to visit the city parks site to find those) but it’s a great spring board to help me easily find public lands to saunter around.
+It’s not perfect (sometimes city or county parks aren’t denoted on maps so you’d want to visit the city parks site to find those) but it’s a great spring board to help me easily find publicly accessible lands to saunter around.
 And it is literally my first go-to when visiting some place new and I want to know where the nature is.

 (My Leap converted Diamondback loaded up with panniers on a wooden bridge at a park less than 2 miles from my house that follows a city drainage ditch and is inhabited by songbirds, wadding birds and an alligator if you’re lucky)